We are Which? part of the Which? group, wholly owned by the Consumers' Association.

 Witnesses cannot be:

-If you have assets outside the UK, you can include your wishes for them in a Which? will.
-But we cannot guarantee that they will be respected in the country where your assets are located.
+If you have assets outside the UK, you can include them in your will.
+But we cannot guarantee that it will be accepted in the country where your assets are located.

 We strongly suggest you take independent specialist advice about whether or not our service is likely to meet your needs.